durandkwok-snowflake/Snowpark_VaR_Demo/README.md

 # Import python packages
 import streamlit as st
 import pandas as pd
+import numpy as np
+import yfinance as yf

 # We can also use Snowpark for our analyses!
 from snowflake.snowpark.context import get_active_session